 As I sat in the beautiful courtyard of the MaMaison Le Regina over a superb meal of venison and delicious local wine I had a chance to reflect on Warsaw and what it represented to me.

 A city that has risen like a phoenix, yet resolute to not let the past disappear.
-Determination is the key word, and from the great service at the hotel to the man on the street it is used to make any visitor’s trip a pleasure.
+The determination is the key word, and from the great service at the hotel to the man on the street, it is used to make any visitor’s trip a pleasure.

 I found the same pride displayed throughout the city.
 Walks among the people of Warsaw brought smiles and friendly greetings.
 I wished that my time in Warsaw could have lasted longer, the best compliment I could give.

-Warsaw is vying for the title of European Capital of Culture in 2014.
-It surely has my vote!
+Warsaw is vying for the title of European Capital of Culture.
+It surely has my vote

 My stay at the MaMasion Le Regina was my second hotel from the MaMaision Group and was fantastic.
 My other stay was at the MaMaison Andrassy in Budapest, and both were perfect.